exif-photo-blog

 .

-While all hidden paths (
+While all private paths (

 ) require authentication, raw links to individual photo assets remain publicly accessible.
 Randomly generated urls from storage providers are only secure via obscurity.
 Use with caution.